Multi-State Family Law Lawyers at Stange Law Firm

 Children have the right to support from both of their parents.
 The purpose of child support is to provide the child with financial resources as if their parents lived under one roof, although it is common in most child support matters that the child’s parents live in separate households.
 The courts presume that the parent who cares for the child will provide direct support.

-The family lawyers at Stange Law Firm, PC, work with their clients to ensure that child support is fairly and accurately calculated.
+The family lawyers at Stange Law Firm, PC, work closely with their clients to ensure that child support is calculated fairly and accurately.
 If the other parent attempts to hide income or is unemployed by choice, an experienced family attorney can assist their client in showing the entire situation.
 A family lawyer also reviews the calculations made by the court to ensure that no errors were made that could result in an unfair and inaccurate calculation of child support.

 Abuse and Neglect Proceedings